jacquelinennguyen/wehab_new_site/Desktop/wehab-site/src/posts/pivplusplus.md

+---
-# Efficacy of a Vibrotacticle Breathing Pacer in Presence of a Cognitive Stressor
+title: "Efficacy of a Vibrotacticle Breathing Pacer in Presence of a Cognitive Stressor"
+---
-## Pardis Miri, Emily Jusuf, Andero Uusberg, Horia Margarit, Robert Flory, Katherine Isbister, Keith Marzullo, James J. Gross
+##### Pardis Miri, Emily Jusuf, Andero Uusberg, Horia Margarit, Robert Flory, Katherine Isbister, Keith Marzullo, James J. Gross

 ## Overview
 We built an inconspicuous breathing pacer system that applies vibrations onto the body with which a user may synchronize their breathing to bring down arousal in high-stress situations.
 We tested the system on neurotypical adults and found that the treatment group had reduced anxiety in the presence of a cognitive stressor (d = .33, p = .004) compared to the control group.